Applied Statistics for Life Sciences

 Preparing for class meetings:

-1. Complete any problems or other work assigned with the previous class meeting; these should be submitted by the start of class.
+1. Complete any outstanding problems or other work from prior class meetings; these should be submitted by the start of class.

 2. Check the course website for posted reading and materials.
 Readings should be skimmed in advance of class meetings and read in depth after class meetings.